I. MEDIA REGISTRATION ELIGIBILITY REQUIREMENTS click to expand

 Webcast Accessclick to expand

-Media representative that have registered and picked-up their press kit in the Press Center will get access to the webcasted sessions of the congress that will be made available for a limited time from the first week of July 2015 until November 2015.
-Press registration no-show will not receive the access.
+Media representatives that have registered and picked-up their press kit in the Press Center will have access to the Congress materials in the EHA Learning Center for a limited time.
+Members of the media who registered but did not show up at the Congress will not receive access to the said materials.

 Social Mediaclick to expand